-The application process is the same as for the traditional M.S. degree except that completion of the B.S. degree is not required and the GRE score requirement will be waived.
+The application process is the same as for the traditional M.S. degree except that completion of the B.S. degree is not required.
 All application materials are submitted online.

 - KSU graduate application form completed on-line and submitted before semester of enrollment.
 Application fee submitted with application.

 - Applicant's statement of academic objective(s) and preferred primary advisor(s) must be submitted with application.